mgcaret/rom4x/rom5x/README.md

 # ROM 5X by MG

-## PRELIMINARY, NOT EXTENSIVELY TESTED
+## PRELIMINARY, NEEDS MORE TESTING

-*I have not tested this with the A2Heaven RAM card yet, but all of the other functionality definitely works.*
+*ll of the functionality, including the RAM Disk recovery and other functions, appear to work correctly, but I would appreciate any feedback if something isn't workign for you.*

 This is ROM 5X, providing the ROM 4X functionality to the Apple IIc Plus ROM version 5.